microsoft/beachball/packages/website/content/docs/overview/ci-integration.md

 category: doc
 ---

-For the repository and package owners or admins who want to automate the bumping of versions based on change files with `beachball`, you'll need to provide some information for your Continuous Integration (CI) systems.
+For the repository and package owners who want to automate the bumping of versions based on change files with `beachball`, you'll need to provide some information for your Continuous Integration (CI) systems.
 These one-time setup steps will be unique for different CI system naturally, but the general idea remain the same. `beachball publish` needs write access to with are the git repo and npm registry.

 ## git Repository